Tutorials Design Patterns in C#

 Next: Mediator Pattern with MediatR — Pipeline Behaviors

-Practice: Add one small feature using today's pattern — commit with feat(design-patterns): article-35.
+Practice: Apply today's pattern in one module — commit with feat(patterns): article-35.

 FAQ

-CQRS Pattern helps ShopNest Enterprise Architecture implement Reporting using C# 12 LINQ with EF Core where applicable.
+CQRS helps ShopNest Enterprise Architecture implement Reporting with maintainable, testable C# structure.

 Q3: Is this asked in Indian IT interviews?